 7. Feeling like A Charity Case

-For some people, having friends and neighbours look at us with pity in their eyes is really disheartening, and can lead to feelings of low self-worth and depression.
+For some people, having friends and neighbors look at us with pity in their eyes is really disheartening, and can lead to feelings of low self-worth and depression.

 How to Prevent Job Search Depression